 Ripple is one of the more unique edibles on the market for many different reasons.
 Not only is it a ridiculously multi-purpose cannabis product, but it is broken down by our bodies in a completely different way than most edibles.
 Instead of the THC being absorbed into the bloodstream and through the liver, water-soluble THC is broken down in a triple-absorption process.
 Ripple is absorbed into your saliva glands under your tongue before making its way into your digestive system and eventually finding its way to the liver.
 This absorption method results in a fast-acting, effective, and controlled edible experience.

 Their water-soluble cannabinoid powder comes in three different options.
 Ripple Balance is a 1:1 ratio with 5mg of CBD and 5mg of THC.
 This is perfect for micro-dosing throughout your day.
 Ripple Pure is a 10mg serving of dissolvable THC that is ideal for those THC lovers who want the freedom to create their own edibles.
 They even do a 20:1 ratio called Ripple Relief with 10 mg of CBD and 0.5mg of THC.
-This is great for patients who do not wish to have any psychoactive effect but still need the entourage effect from both CBD and THC.
+This is great for medical consumers who do not wish to have any psychoactive effect but still need the entourage effect from both CBD and THC.
 Ripple takes pride in having a product that tailors to all consumers.
 You can find Ripple in recreational dispensaries throughout Colorado.

 What to Expect Next

 There are a couple marijuana vendors that offer dissolvable THC products, like THC breath strips.
 While these are a form of water-soluble THC, they don’t have the same capabilities as Ripple’s water-soluble cannabinoid powder.
 As this industry continues to grow and more research and development is done, it will be interesting to see how much dissolvable cannabinoids will change the edible sector.
-With dissolvable THC, consumers and patients can now accurately dose their own food and beverages without having to worry about consistency or the hashy taste.
+With dissolvable THC, consumers can now accurately dose their own food and beverages without having to worry about consistency or the hashy taste.
 Dissolvable THC takes away the majority of the consumer complaints that are commonly associated with edibles.
 Ask your local dispensary about what dissolvable THC products they offer!

 Learn more about marijuana-infused products here!